Messiah (Swiss band)

-Messiah is a death and thrash metal band from Switzerland.
-The band has had three vocalists over its existence with vocalist Andy Kaina's tenure the longest.
+Messiah is a death/black and thrash metal band from Switzerland.
+The band has had three vocalists over its existence, with vocalist Andy Kaina's tenure the longest.
 Guitarist R.B.
 Broggi has been the band's only constant member since inception.

 Band history

 Formation, studio album releases and reunion show (1984–2003)

 Messiah's debut album, Hymn to Abramelin, was released in 1986 through Chainsaw Murder Records.
-Their second LP, titled Extreme Cold Weather, came out in 1987 and was re-issued on CD three years later by Nuclear Blast.
-The release also contained the band's debut album.
-The band then managed to sign to a German major metal label, Noise Records, which released their next album, Choir of Horrors, in 1991.
+Their second LP, Extreme Cold Weather, came out in 1987 and was re-issued on CD three years later by Nuclear Blast.
+The release contained the band's debut album.
+The band signed to Noise Records, which released their next album, Choir of Horrors, in 1991.
 Messiah released two more albums, Rotten Perish and Underground, through Noise, but disbanded in the mid-1990s.

 The band reunited for a show in 2003.
-Afterwards, the band stated they have no desire to reunite.
+Afterwards, the band stated they had no desire to reunite.

 Reunion, Fatal Grotesque Symbols – Darken Universe, and Fracmont (2017–present)

-At the end of 2017, the band was asked by a friend and concert promoter to play a few secret shows in Lucerne, Switzerland.
-The band accepted, and following the shows, decided to start writing a new album in the beginning of 2018.
+At the end of 2017, the band was asked by a concert promoter to play a few secret shows in Lucerne, Switzerland.
+The band accepted, and following the shows, started writing a new album in the beginning of 2018.

-In June 2020, the band announced an EP titled Fatal Grotesque Symbols – Darken Universe will be released on 7 August, and that a full-length album titled Fracmont will be released a month later on 11 September, the band's first studio album in 26 years.
+In June 2020, the band announced that the EP Fatal Grotesque Symbols – Darken Universe would be released on 7 August, and that a full-length album titled Fracmont would be released a month later on 11 September, the band's first studio album in 26 years.